Covered Bridge Museum

 Interested in touring Bennington's Covered Bridges?

-We've put together a self guided audio tour for you, complete with a CD to listen to in the car, collectors map, detailed directions, history and guided exploration of each bridge, trivia, collection of postcards, bookmark, and a sticker to support the maintenance of the covered bridges.
+We've put together a self guided audio tour for you, complete with a collectors' map, detailed directions, history and guided exploration of each bridge, trivia, collection of postcards, bookmark, and a sticker to support the maintenance of the covered bridges.

 For more information call 802-442-7158